In this post we take a detailed look at what causes back pain from golf and what you can do to prevent it.

 Continue until you feel fatigue in the muscles at the side of your abdomen.
 Decrease the incline of the bench to add difficulty.

-Use a Bosu ball (pictured) for this exercise as it will allow your spine to move towards flexion and is stable.
+Use a Core Pad (pictured) for this exercise as it will allow your spine to move towards flexion and is stable.
+A pillow will suffice if you don’t have one available.

 Keep your knees on the floor and your gluteus maximus (butt muscle) switched off to isolate your lumbar spine muscles as much as possible.

-Extend your lumbar spine as far as you can before slowly curling your spine back around the Bosu ball.
+Extend your lumbar spine as far as you can before slowly curling your spine back around the pad.

 Continue until you feel fatigue in your lumbar spine muscles.